prasxanth/manim-explain-j-rank/README.md

 # Concept of Rank in J using Manim

-This is a [Manim](https://github.com/ManimCommunity/manim) project that explains the concept of rank in [J](https://www.jsoftware.com/#/).
+This is a Manim[^1] project that explains the concept of rank in J[^2].
 1080p videos are in the [videos](videos) folder.

-> **J** is a high-level, general-purpose programming language that is particularly suited to the mathematical, statistical, and logical analysis of data.
+[^1]: [Manim](https://github.com/ManimCommunity/manim) is a community-maintained Python library for creating mathematical animations.

-> **Manim** is a community-maintained Python library for creating mathematical animations.
+[^2]: [J](https://www.jsoftware.com/#/) is a high-level, general-purpose programming language that is particularly suited to the mathematical, statistical, and logical analysis of data.

 Below are some links explaining the concept of rank in J,